 Start with the Configuration Process

-To ensure Microsoft CRM delivers value to diverse stakeholders, the needs of every group should be represented as the system takes shape.
+To ensure Dynamics 365 CRM delivers value to diverse stakeholders, the needs of every group should be represented as the system takes shape.
 We recommend working with carefully selected delegates from sales, marketing, customer service, accounting, and any area that impacts the customer experience.

 Test Before Going Live